spookylukey/django-paypal/README.md

 1. When someone uses this button to buy something PayPal makes a HTTP POST to your "notify_url".
 PayPal calls this Instant Payment Notification (IPN).
-    The view `paypal.standard.views.ipn` handles IPN processing.
+    The view `paypal.standard.ipn.views.ipn` handles IPN processing.
 Make sure it is the same as the `notify_url` you specified in `paypal_dict` above then add it to your `urls.py`:

         # urls.py
         ...
         urlpatterns = patterns('',
-            (r'^ipn/$', 'paypal.standard.views.ipn'),
+            (r'^ipn/$', 'paypal.standard.ipn.views.ipn'),
             ...
         )

 1. Connect actions to the signals generated when PayPal talks to your `notify_url`.
     Currently there are two signals `payment_was_succesful` and `payment_was_flagged`.
-    Both live in `paypal.standard.signals`.
+    Both live in `paypal.standard.ipn.signals`.
 You can connect to either of these signals and update your data accordingly when payments are processed.
 [Django Signals Documentation](http://docs.djangoproject.com/en/dev/topics/signals/).

         # models.py (or somewhere)

-        from paypal.standard.signals import payment_was_successful
+        from paypal.standard.ipn.signals import payment_was_successful

         def show_me_the_money(sender, **kwargs):
             ipn_obj = sender